ghanavat/dotnet-aws-starter-kit/README.md

 The package is written to `bin/Release/` Before publishing it, install the generated `.nupkg` in a clean template environment and verify that both architecture choices generate, restore, build, and test successfully.

+# What's not included

+The following advanced topics are not included in this starter kit.

+**Need these in production?** [Book a 30 mins free call](https://bookings.cloud.microsoft/book/AWSArchitectureConsultancy@ghanavats.tech/?ismsaljsauthenabled=true) with me to discuss your requirements and get a quote for a commercial edition of this starter kit.

+* Deep observability and monitoring
+* Cost control and optimisation
+* CI/CD pipelines,
+* Production-grade security hardening
+* Advanced AWS services like S3, SQS, SNS, or EventBridge
+* Multi-account or multi-region deployment
+* Multi-environment configuration and secrets management
+* Advanced DynamoDB patterns like transactions, streams, or TTL

 # Contributing
 When changing the template, update files under `content/DotNetAws.StarterKit/` and test